ATran31/FlaskTemplater/README.md

 #### Description
-Creates a Flask project in a user specified folder.
-Creates in the script directory if user does not supply a project path.
-It does not create a virtualenv or install any dependencies.
+Creates necessary files and folders for a Flask project in a user specified folder.
+It does not create a virtual environment or install any dependencies.

 #### Use as a script
 ```